 Silicon is a naturally occurring element, and it makes up to 25% of the Earth’s crust, making it the second most abundant element on our planet after Oxygen.

-Silicon is commonly found in sand combined with other minerals, it’s therefore rare to find it in its pure form.
+Silicon is commonly found in sand combined with other minerals, so it’s rare to find it in its pure form.

 The Difference Between Silicon And Silicone

-Silicon is a chemical element that is mostly mixed up with oxygen molecules, hence forming silicon dioxide, also known as quartz.
+Silicon is a chemical element that bonds readily with oxygen molecules to form silicon dioxide, also known as quartz.

 How To Extract Silicon From Silica Sand

-Chemical Elements used to Extract the Silicon from Silica Sand
+Chemical Elements Used to Extract Silicon from Silica Sand

 - Sand